meg-gutshall/flatiron-curriculum-notes/module-14-front-end-web-programming-in-javascript/section-02-manipulating-the-dom/the-dom-tree.md

 </div>
 ```

-We could find all of the elements with the class name "banner" by calling `document.getElementByClassName("banner")`.
+We could find all of the elements with the class name "banner" by calling `document.getElementsByClassName("banner")`.
 We can use the `.length` property on the returned object to find out how many elements came back.

 If you recall the `for` loop syntax, you might try to write a loop which prints out the `innerHTML` property of every element in the collection.
-You might find doing so much easier if you save the results of `document.getElementByClassName()` to a variable: `var elements = document.getElementByClassName("yourClassNameHere")`.
+You might find doing so much easier if you save the results of `document.getElementsByClassName()` to a variable: `var elements = document.getElementsByClassName("yourClassNameHere")`.

-### `document.getElementByTagName()`
+### `document.getElementsByTagName()`

 If you _don't_ know an element's `id` or `class`, but you _do_ know its tag name (the tag name is the thing between the `<>`, e.g., `div`, `h1`, `header`, `article`, etc.).
 Since tag names aren't unique, this method returns an `HTMLCollection` also.